 A good puffer jacket is the key to making it through harsh Canadian winters.
-These heavy-duty coats aren’t cheap, but the right one will keep you warm year after year if properly taken care of—and that means figuring out how to keep it clean.
-We asked two laundry pros to share their tips on how to wash, deodorize and store a down-filled jacket to make it last.
+These heavy-duty coats aren't cheap, but the right one will keep you warm year after year if properly taken care of—and that means figuring out how to keep it clean and wash your jacket properly.

 Contrary to popular belief, parkas don’t fare well at the dry cleaner.
 Because they’re filled with down or down alternatives (like polyester fabric), heavy dry-cleaning fluid can mess with their warm, fluffy feel, explains Patric Richardson, a Minnesota-based laundry and clothing expert and author of Laundry Love: Finding Joy in a Common Chore.